rahulgupta-nitjsr/trendtrivia/memory-bank/CODING_STANDARDS.md

 ## **1. Core Philosophy**

-These are the five foundational rules that guide every decision.
+These are the six foundational rules that guide every decision.

 1.  **Modularity Over Monoliths:** We will always favor breaking down features into small, reusable components and functions.
 Each file must have a single, clear purpose.
 This prevents "god files" that are hard to read, test, and maintain.
 2.  **Clarity Through Comments:** Code should be accompanied by clear comments that explain the "why" behind the logic, not just the "what."
 This is crucial for complex business rules, non-obvious workarounds, or important decisions.
 3.  **Iterative & Simple Development:** We will make changes in small, logical, and reviewable steps.
 We will always aim for the simplest, most robust solution that meets the requirements, avoiding premature optimization or unnecessary complexity.
 4.  **Security First:** The application's security is paramount.
 API keys, secrets, or any sensitive information must **never** be exposed on the frontend.
 All sensitive operations must be handled by a secure backend service.
 5.  **Robustness and Error Handling:** The application must be reliable.
 This means anticipating potential issues and handling errors gracefully (e.g., what happens if an API call fails?).
 6.  **Living Documentation:** The project's documentation is as important as the code.
-The `progress.md` and `architecture.md` files must be updated continuously to reflect the current state of the project.
+The `progress.md`, `architecture.md`, and Notion project database must be updated continuously to reflect the current state of the project.
+7.  **Modular Development Preference:** The developer prefers building modular, reusable components and systems.
+Every feature should be designed with reusability and maintainability in mind, following the principle of "build once, use everywhere."

 ## **2. File & Folder Structure**